FIU-MoRA-Lab/rplidar_python/README.md

 - `rplidar.cpython-311-x86_64-linux-gnu.so` for x86 processors e.g. Intel, AMD

 and the file `lidar_test.py` to your working folder, and go to [Usage](#usage).
+If you recieve compilation errors related to the library or its objects or methods or you want to compile yourself, proceed to the next section.
 ## Compiling the Module

 1. Clone this repository